Histrionic personality disorder: Neurochemical/physiological

-Studies have shown that there is a strong correlation between the function of neurotransmitters and the Cluster B personality disorders such as HPD.
+Studies have shown that there is a strong correlation between the function of certain hormones, neurotransmitters, and the Cluster B personality disorders such as HPD.
+This seems to be especially evident with respect to the catecholamines.
 Individuals diagnosed with HPD have a highly responsive noradrenergic system, which is responsible for the synthesis, storage, and release of the neurotransmitter norepinephrine.
-High levels of norepinephrine lead to anxiety-proneness, dependency, and high sociability.
+High levels of norepinephrine lead to anxiety-proneness, dependency, novelty seeking, and high sociability.

 Genetic

 Twin studies have aided in breaking down the genetic vs. environment debate.
-A twin study conducted by the Department of Psychology at Oslo University attempted to establish a correlation between genetics and Cluster B personality disorders.
+A twin study conducted by the Department of Psychology at the University of Oslo attempted to establish a correlation between genetics and Cluster B personality disorders.
 With a test sample of 221 twins, 92 monozygotic and 129 dizygotic, researchers interviewed the subjects using the Structured Clinical Interview for DSM-III-R Personality Disorders (SCID-II) and concluded that there was a correlation of 0.67 that histrionic personality disorder is hereditary.